Written by Olivia Farrow, RD, MHSc

 Check your entire PES statement by asking yourself the following questions:

-- Is the statement based on the nutrition assessment data?
+- Is the PES statement based on the nutrition assessment data?

-- Is this statement factually correct and specific to this client?
+- Is this PES statement factually correct and specific to this client?

 Sample PES Statements

-Use the PES statement examples created with our Nutrition PES Statement Cheat Sheet to get started!
+Use these PES statement examples, created using our Nutrition PES Statement Cheat Sheet, to get started writing an awesome PES Statement!
 Remember to design your own PES statement based on your unique client’s assessment and nutritional needs.

-Excessive sodium intake related to nutrition knowledge deficit as evidenced by blood pressure value of 185/115, diagnosed hypertension, 24-hour recall showing estimated sodium intake > needs.
+Excessive sodium intake related to excessive consumption of high-sodium and heavily processed foods as evidenced by blood pressure value of 185/115, diagnosed hypertension, 24-hour recall showing high sodium and processed foods at each meal and snack with approximate sodium consumption of 4000 mg / day.

-Moderate malnutrition related to limited access to food due to food insecurity as evidenced by unintended weight loss, self-reported loss of muscle and fat stores, and diet history showing total energy, macronutrient, and micronutrient intake less than needs.
+Moderate malnutrition related to limited access to food due to food insecurity as evidenced by unintended weight loss, self-reported loss of muscle and fat stores, diet history showing total energy, macronutrient, and micronutrient intake less than needs, and client report of inability to afford and obtain food.

 At DSC, we make it easier for dietitians and dietetic students to build expertise in various areas of practice including clinical nutrition topics.
 Our courses and toolkits, ready-to-use client handouts, and community can help you feel more confident supporting your clients in any area of dietetics!